originjs/docs/docs/en/installation.md

-# installation
+# Installation

+It is possible to complete installation and setup of Origin.js through these methods.

-## Direct Download
+## Download directly

-Include `originjs` and it will install itself autoamtically:
+Import `originjs` in `<script>` and it will be installed automatically:

 ```html
 <script src="/path/to/originjs.js"></script>